Life Comes With a Latte

 What’s Good for the Goose is Good for the Gander.

-Since I’m on a vacation, I’ve had just a few extra moments to do something for me.
+Since I’m on vacation, I’ve had just a few extra moments to do something for me.
 I say a few moments because it’s a “family vacation”.
-And Mommys – I know you can relate that a family vacation does not mean vacation from mommy duties.
-During the few moments for myself, I enjoy Studying for my Nutrition Certification and writing.
+Mommys – I know you can relate that a family vacation does not mean a vacation from mommy duties.
+During the few moments for myself, I enjoyed Studying for my Nutrition Certification and writing.

 Let’s dive into the meaning of “What is good for the Goose, is good for the Gander”.